 Erasmus Mundus student scholarships

-The EMJMD student scholarship includes:
+The Erasmus Mundus scholarship includes:

 General Principles and Regulations

-- EMJMD student scholarships cover the entire duration of the Master course and are awarded exclusively for full-time enrolment in the course.
+- EMJM student scholarships cover the entire duration of the Master course and are awarded exclusively for full-time enrolment in the course.
 Scholarship candidates must have already obtained a first higher education degree or demonstrate a recognised equivalent level of learning according to national rules and legislation in place.
-Candidates who will only obtain their first higher education degree at the end of the academic year preceding the EMJMD intake can nevertheless apply for a scholarship and can be selected by the consortium, under the condition that the student obtains the required degree prior to the beginning of the Master course.
+Candidates who will only obtain their first higher education degree at the end of the academic year preceding the EMJM intake can nevertheless apply for a scholarship and can be selected by the consortium, under the condition that the student obtains the required degree prior to the beginning of the Master course.

-- EMJMD scholarship holders must spend at least two complete mobility periods in at least two of the consortium's full HEI partners which are located in different Programme Countries.
+- EMJM scholarship holders must spend at least two complete mobility periods in at least two of the consortium's full HEI partners which are located in different Programme Countries.
 Each of these mandatory mobility periods must include a volume of study/research or equivalent corresponding to at least 30 ECTS.

 - The mandatory mobility periods cannot be replaced by virtual mobility neither can they take place in institutions outside the consortium